Rockwell Center: The Proscenium at Rockwell

 Marking the expansion of Rockwell Center is The Proscenium at Rockwell, a 3.6 ha mixed-used luxury development standing in the property formerly occupied by the Colgate-Palmolive (Philippines) headquarters across Estrella Street in Guadalupe Viejo, Makati.
 The complex is designed by world-renowned architect Carlos Ott.
 The development consists of five residential towers, luxurious retail spaces, an office tower, and a performing arts theater called The Proscenium Theater, featuring limited and spacious units for each floor of the towers.
-The five residential towers are named the Kirov, Sakura, Lincoln, Lorraine, and the Iconique Tower.
+The five residential towers are named the Kirov, Sakura, Lincoln, Lorraine, and the Proscenium Residences.

 The development's office tower component, the 1 Proscenium, was opened in 2021.
-The Proscenium Theater is slated for completion in September 2025.
+The Proscenium Theater was completed and opened in September 2025.